kadirtuna/LiveProcessedVideoStream/README.md

-# People Detection Model Broadcast
+# People Counter Server Broadcast
  The Python Flask server publishes the processed video which detects and counts the people frame by frame with Neural Network Algorithm Yolo Model.

 <p align="center">